Jump to content

 Sarah takes a leading role in supporting the well-being of the elderly community in Conwy and is passionate about improving partnerships, commissioning best practice and providing a high standard of person-centred care.
 Her non-work interests include travel, fitness and construction.

 Trystan Pritchard has experience across the public and third sectors in Wales.
-Currently Chief Executive of St David’s Hospice in Llandudno, he has previously held senior roles in the NHS and Local Government.
-His areas of expertise include public engagement and strategic management.
+Currently Assistant Director of Strategic Partnerships, Engagement and Insight at Heath Education and Improvement Wales, he has previously held senior roles in Health Boards, the Third Sector and Local Government.
+His areas of expertise include engagement, strategic management, leadership and coaching.